astropy/astropy-APEs/APE7.rst

 such as WCS?
 Should we return a downsampled Numpy array and downsampled WCS, or a single downsampled ``NDData`` (or sub-class) instance?
-In this example, one option would be to provide two APIs, one for ``NDData`` and/or sub-classes and one for separate Numpy arrays and attributes, but maintinaing two parallel APIs is not an ideal solution.
+In this example, one option would be to provide two APIs, one for ``NDData`` and/or sub-classes and one for separate Numpy arrays and attributes, but maintaining two parallel APIs is not an ideal solution.
 An alternative is for each function to encode the logic of checking the input type and deciding on the output type based on the output type.
 However, this means repeating a lot of similar code such as::